hudson-and-thames/mlfinlab/docs/source/implementations/labeling_matrix_flags.rst

     # Initialize with a window of 60 days.
     Flags = MatrixFlagLabels(prices=data, window=60, template_name='leigh_bull')

-    # Get numerical weights based on the template (for days 60 and onwards).
+    # Get numerical weights based on the template (for days 60 and onwards).cd doc
     weights = Flags.apply_labeling_matrix()

     # Get categorical labels based on whether the day's weight is above 2.5.
     categorical = Flags.apply_labeling_matrix(threshold=2.5)

-    # Change the template from default to user defined.
+    # Change the template from pre-set to user defined.
     new_template = pd.DataFrame(np.random.randint(-3, 3, size=(10, 10)))
     Flags.set_template(template=new_template)